LGBTQ rights in Belarus: Anti-LGBTQ violence

 There is no Belarusian law that refers specifically to perpetrators of crimes motivated by homophobia.
-In the Criminal Code, homosexuals are only singled out when they are the “subjects” of a crime (e.g., when they are the perpetrators), and not when they are “objects” (e.g., victims of a crime).
+In the Criminal Code, homosexuals are only singled out when they are the offender, not the victim, of a crime.
 Judicial and police organs do not express any eagerness to collect evidence about the homophobic motives of those who perpetrate crimes.
 Judges are not obliged to consider such motives as aggravating the circumstances of guilt, or to impose more severe punishments when homophobic motives are present.
 LGBTQ people are in danger to face discrimination and violence.

 On 18 April 2001, a dead body of the pensioner Alexander Stephanovich, known in Minsk as a homosexual, was found in the yard of the apartment block where he lived.
 His body was stabbed all over with knives.
 On 16 May of the same year, Andrei Babkin, an activist with Lambda Belarus, was badly beaten and raped at the entrance to his flat.
 He was taken to the hospital with severe injuries.

 On 2 July, the police in Minsk detained and badly beat Andrei Scherbakov, one of the founders of Lambda Belarus.
 The next day, Ivan Suchinski, the owner of the gay club Oskar was killed.
 The club had been closed by the authorities in February 2000, and Ivan brought civil claims because of the unfair actions of the police.
 On 13 November 2001 in Molodechno, Lambda Belarus leader Edward Tarletski was assaulted which resulted in a concussion and required seven days' hospitalization.

 On 15 February 2002 in Zhlobin (Gomel Region), 34-year-old accountant Victor Kovyl was found dead in his parents’ flat.
 He was an openly gay man both at work and in public.
 The police refused to give the details of the murder to Kovyl's partner Alexander and one of the members of the police said to him: “It serves you right, sodomites (faggots)!”.

 On 12 April 2002, an assault and beating of gay men took place outside the gay club “Babylon”.
 According to witnesses a group of skin heads (10 to 12 men) attacked three patrons before the police arrived.
 Among the victims was Edward Tarletski, editor-in-chief of gay magazine Forum Lambda and leader of Lambda Belarus.
 On 10 June in Kommunar, Buda-Kashalyova District, Gomel region, three unidentified men beat and raped local resident Dmitrii L., 18.
 The victim was taken to the hospital where he spent two weeks.